Biden heralds U.S. emergence from the pandemic, but he risks celebrating too soon

 “Traitor!” one woman yelled at the Trump supporters after darting out of a store to confront them.

 Amid these stark divides, the president’s handling of the pandemic stands out as the one area in which he has consistently been able to rally the majority of Americans behind his strategy — albeit with some strong resistance to his past calls to mask up and current pitch for Americans to get vaccinated.

 Biden’s eagerness to showcase what he has done in the battle against covid-19 and how much the country has changed in the last year was clear on Saturday and Sunday.

 In Washington, the South Lawn was packed with round tables full of eating and drinking, bounce castles and volleyball nets, and no masks in sight.
 A band played upbeat music on a large stage, the White House adorned with festive bunting.
 “America’s back together,” the slogan that the White House has been promoting, was plastered across signs.

-When Biden asked the crowd to remember what life was like a year ago, an audible grown went through the audience, but he quickly pointed to the signs of how life now, for many, is far different.
+When Biden asked the crowd to remember what life was like a year ago, an audible groan went through the audience, but he quickly pointed to the signs of how life now, for many, is far different.

 Biden said in March that July Fourth would be the time when families could gather in small settings with friends for backyard barbecues.